 However, the list that can be cleaned is long, from plastics, glass, metals to ceramics.

-6. Is the form of my product a problem for plasma cleaning?
+6. Is the form of my product a problem?

 Mostly no. We have cleaned fine powders and even tiny diamonds up to large components and rolls of material.

 There is room in our larger chambers for parts with volumes of 8000 liters and our modular plasma generators ensure the enough power is available to do the job.

 The plasma cleans in even the smallest of crack and cavities.

 The challenges can mostly be meet.
 Learn more about our plasma cleaners

 7. How do I know if plasma cleaning is right for my products?

 We will assist you in any way that is constructive to answer your questions.

 This can take the form of advice as to if low pressure plasma cleaning is suitable and if yes, which system is best for your needs.